A Minimal Set of Koopman Eigenfunctions -- Analysis and Numerics: Discussion and conclusions

 \subsection{Linear system}

 The procedure to find the minimal set of linear systems, split dynamical system, and the flowbox coordinates as presented here can be easily generalized to higher dimensional linear systems.
 The steps are as follows \begin{enumerate} \item {\bf{Splitting the system}} -- Find axes for which the dynamic is split.
 Use the eigenvectors of the dynamic to find these axes.
-Align the system according to these new coordinates which split the system into $N$ independent subsystems.
-(Input a linear system output split system \cref{def:splitDynamic}). \item {\bf{Canonical dynamical system}} -- Rescale the axes such that for each coordinates the dynamic velocity is $1$ (input \cref{def:splitDynamic} output \cref{def:canonicalSplitDynamic}). \item {\bf{Flowbox}} -- Rotate the canonical split dynamic such that the dynamic velocity at each coordinate is zero but one of them which is $N$.
-Rescale this axis such that the velocity is one (input \cref{def:canonicalSplitDynamic} output flowboxed system). \end{enumerate}
+Align the system according to these new coordinates which split the system into $N$ independent subsystems. \item {\bf{Time rescaling}} -- Rescale the axes such that for each coordinates the dynamic velocity is $1$. \item {\bf{Flowbox}} -- Rotate the canonical split dynamic such that the dynamic velocity at each coordinate is zero but one of them which is $N$.
+Rescale this axis such that the velocity is one. \end{enumerate}